ManannikovKS/bigfoot-hunter/README.md

 # Bigfoot Hunter
 This notebook aims to demonstrate my knowledge of stochastic processes and hypothesis testing using a toy problem.
-This is one of the tasks, which I solved during my half-year interaction with Barack Zackay's 'Statistics in Astrophysics' lab.
+This is one of the tasks that I solved during my half-year interaction with Barack Zackay's 'Statistics in Astrophysics' lab in Weizmann.

 So the aim of the problem is to track a Bigfoot!:)